Estate Planning, Estate Administration, and Elder Law for the Northern Shenandoah Valley

 Long-term Care Planning

 Long-term Care Planning often involves legal decision-making about real estate, preserving assets, and other practical matters as the need for long-term nursing care begins to loom on the horizon.
-To be most effective from an asset preservation perspective, this planning needs to take place 5 years before applying for Medicaid.
+To be most effective from an asset preservation perspective, this planning needs to take place 5 years before a Medicaid application.

 Medicaid Eligibility and Application